 Remove the tenderloin from the oven and let it rest for 10 minutes.
 Serve thick slices with Marsala Sauce.

-We wanted to keep the Italian flavors going so we decided to serve the venison tenderloin with a rich Marsala sauce.
+We wanted to keep the Italian flavors alive, so we served the venison tenderloin with a rich Marsala sauce.
 All it requires is just some herbs and aromatics to enhance the flavor.
 We use cornstarch to thicken the sauce and butter to make it silky smooth.

-If you aren't fortunate enough to have a venison tenderloin in your freezer you can use this recipe to make a beef tenderloin.
+If you don’t have a venison tenderloin in your freezer, you can use this recipe to make a beef tenderloin.
 The procedure is exactly the same.
 Another delicious special occasion recipe you may consider is a standing rib roast with herb rub.
 The meat is outstanding.

 Italian Venison Wellington is a beautiful dish for any special occasion.
 If you already have your main dish for Christmas, how about New Years ???? or even Valentines Day? ❤️